StartupMakers/k8s-resource/README.md

 * `username`: *Required.* Username for accessing to API Server.
 * `password`: *Required.* Password for accessing to API Server.
 * `namespace`: *Required.* Namespace name which should be used.
-* `insecure_skip_tls_verify`: *Optional.* If true, the server's certificate will not be checked for validity.
+* `skip_tls_verify`: *Optional.* If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
 Default: `false`.
 * `cert_data`: *Optional.* Client certificate for TLS.
 Default: empty.
 * `key_data`: *Optional.* Client certificate key for TLS.
 Default: empty.
 * `ca_data`: *Optional.* Certificate authority.
 Default: empty.